-Scalloped Corn with Bacon is a quick and easy take on corn casserole.
-It uses just six ingredients and it has pieces of crumbled bacon throughout—what’s not to love?
+Scalloped Corn with Ritz Crackers and Bacon is a quick and easy spin on corn casserole.
+It uses just six ingredients and has lots of crumbled bacon!

-Scalloped potatoes have been on my family’s Easter menu for years.
-But scalloped corn?
-It was a new one to me.
+Scalloped Potatoes and Ham have been on my family’s Easter menu for years.
+But Scalloped Corn?

 The bacon stays flat instead of curling like it does on the stovetop—not sure why this is, but the bacon stays almost completely flat every time I cook it in the oven!